10-list Recoloring of Planar Graphs: Discharging

 The next lemma is our last, and will conclude our proof.

 \begin{lem} Each $5$-vertex with two non-adjacent $7$-neighbors ends happy. \end{lem}

 \textit{Proof.} Assume that $v$ is a $5$-vertex with neighbors $w_1,\ldots,w_5$ in order, and that $w_2$ and $w_5$ are $7$-vertices.
 By Lemma~\ref{5-5lem}, we assume that $v$ has no $5$-neighbors.
 If $v$ has another $7^+$-neighbor, then $v$ gets $1/3$ from each and we are done.
 So we assume $w_1, w_3, w_4$ are $6$-vertices.
 We label the remaining vertices as in Figure~\ref{5-76766afig}.
 Note that $x_5$ is a $6^+$-vertex, or else $G$ contains (RC\subref{5262a-fig}).
+Note also that $v$ receives $1/3$ from each of $w_2$ and $w_5$; so it suffices to show that $v$ receives at least an additional $1/3$.
+This is what we do next.

 \textbf{Case 1: \bm{$x_5$} is a \bm{$6$}-vertex.} Now $x_4$ and $x_6$ are both also $6^+$-vertices, or else $G$ contains (RC\subref{5263a-fig}).
 Suppose that $w_3$ and $w_4$ both have $v$ as their unique $5$-neighbor.
 By Lemma~\ref{helper1-lem}, vertex $x_5$ gives $1/6$ to $v$ via $w_3$ and $w_4$.
 If $x_3$ or $x_4$ is a $7^+$-vertex, then it gives $1/6$ to $v$ via $w_3$, and we are done; so we assume that $x_3$ and $x_4$ are both $6$-vertices.
 Since $w_3$ has $v$ as its only $5$-neighbor, by Lemma~\ref{helper2-lem} vertex $x_4$ gives $1/6$ to $v$ via $w_3$.
+In either case, $v$ receives at least $1/3+1/3+1/6+1/6=1$, so we are done.

 So we assume instead that either $w_3$ or $w_4$ has a $5$-neighbor other than $v$.
 They cannot both have second $5$-neighbors, say $y'$ and $y''$, or else $G[\{v,w_3,w_4,y',y''\}]$ contains (RC\subref{5362a-fig}).
 So we assume by symmetry that $w_3$ has $v$ as its unique $5$-neighbor.
 Again, $x_4$ gives $1/6$ to $v$ via $w_3$ by Lemma~\ref{helper2-lem}.
+Since $w_4$ has a $5$-neighbor other than $v$, we know that $x_7$ is a $5$-vertex.
+This implies that $x_6$ is a $7^+$-vertex; otherwise, $G$ contains (RC\subref{5264a-fig}).

+If $x_3$ is a $7^+$-vertex, then it gives $1/6$ to $v$ via $w_3$; also $x_4$ gives $1/6$ to $v$ via $w_3$, by Lemma~\ref{helper2-lem}.
+So we are done.
+Thus, we assume that $x_3$ is a $6$-vertex.
+Suppose that $x_4$ is a $7^+$-vertex.
+So $x_5$ receives $1/6$ from each of $x_4$ and $x_6$.
+Since $v$ receives $1/6$ from $x_4$ via $w_3$, it suffices to show that $x_5$ has at most one needy neighbor other than $w_3$ and $w_4$.
+If both other neighbors of $x_5$ are needy, then $G$ contains (RC\subref{5365a-fig}), possibly with two $5_1$-vertices identified; this is forbidden.
+Thus, $x_5$ splits its charge among at most $3$ needy neighbors, sending at least $(1/6+1/6)/3=1/9$ to each of $w_3$ and $w_4$.
+All of this charge given to $w_3$ continues to $v$; and so does at least half the charge given to $w_4$.
+Thus, in total $v$ gets $1/3+1/3+1/6+1/9+1/18=1$, and we are done.